 Instruction in concert dance techniques for adults.
 Explore alignment, order of operations, anchoring, initiation, musicality, and more.

-Dance technique improves through small steps.
+Embodied technique improves through small steps.
 I've learned that building a Zoom studio works the same way.
 After two years of continuous small improvements, the space is well equipped for rewarding classes.

 Many movements are easiest to learn by watching from behind the demonstrator.
 The addition of a second screen on the back wall allows me to watch students while facing any direction in the room.